-Indicator Scores 201 Summary Explanation of Assessment POA 1: Integrity of the Register ed Taxpaye r Base P1-1.
-Accurate and reliable taxpayer information. Х [Insert a short one-sentence explanation.]
-P1-2.
-Knowledge of the potential taxpayer base. Х POA 2: Effective Risk Management P2-3.
-Identification, assessment, ranking, and quantification of compliance risks. Х P2-4.
-Mitigation of risks through a compliance improvement plan. Х P2-5.
-Monitoring and evaluation of compliance risk mitigation activities. х P2-6.
-Identification, assessment, and mitigation of institutional risks. Х POA 3: Supporting Voluntary y Complian ce P3-7.
-Scope, currency, and accessibility of information. Х P3-8.
-Scope of initiatives to reduce taxpayer compliance costs. Х P3-9.
-Obtaining taxpayer feedback on products and services. Х POA 4: Timely Filing of Tax Declaratior IS P4-10.
-On-time filing rate. Х P4-11.
-Use of electronic filing facilities. Х POA 5: Timely Payment of Taxes P5-12.
-Use of electronic payment methods. Х P5-13.
-Use of efficient collection systems. Х P5-14.
-Timeliness of payments. Х P5-15.
-Stock and flow of tax arrears. Х POA 6: Accurate Reporting in Declaratio ons P6-16.
-Scope of verification actions taken to detect and deter inaccurate reporting. х P6-17.
-Extent of proactive initiatives to encourage accurate reporting. х P6-18.
-Monitoring the extent of inaccurate reporting. Х POA 7: Effective Tax Dispute e Resolutio n P7-19.
-Existence of an independent, workable, and graduated dispute resolution process. Х P7-20.
-Time taken to resolve disputes. Х P7-21.
-Degree to which dispute outcomes are acted upon. Х POA 8: Efficient Revenue N lanagemer it P8-22.
-Contribution to government tax revenue forecasting process. Х P8-23.
-Adequacy of the tax revenue accounting system. Х P8-24.
-Adequacy of tax refund processing. Х POA 9: Accountability and T ransparen ÷γ P9-25.
-Internal assurance mechanisms. Х P9-26.
-External oversight of the tax administration. Х P9-27.
-Public perception of integrity. Х P9-28.
-Publication of activities, results, and plans. Х
+Indicator Scores 201 Summary Explanation of Assessment P5-18.
+Stock and flow of tax arrears.
+X POA 6: A ccurate l Reporting in Declarations P6-19.
+Scope of verification actions taken to detect and deter inaccurate reporting. x P6-20.
+Use of large-scale data- matching systems to detect inaccurate reporting.
+X P6-21.
+Initiatives undertaken to encourage accurate reporting. Х P6-22.
+Monitoring the tax gap to assess inaccuracy of reporting levels. x POA 7: Effective Tax Dispute Resolution P7-23.
+Existence of an independent, workable, and graduated dispute resolution process. х P7-24.
+Time taken to resolve disputes. х P7-25.
+Degree to which dispute outcomes are acted upon. х POA 8: Efficient Revenue Management P8-26.
+Contribution to government tax revenue forecasting process. Х P8-27.
+Adequacy of the tax revenue accounting system. х P8-28.
+Adequacy of tax refund processing. х POA 9: Accountability and Transparency P9-29.
+Internal assurance mechanisms. х P9-30.
+External oversight of the tax administration. х P9-31.
+Public perception of integrity.
+X P9-32.
+Publication of activities, results and plans.
+X

-I. Introduction
+I. INTRODUCTION

 This report documents the results of the TADAT assessment conducted in [Insert country name] during the period [Insert dd/mm/yyyy to dd/mm/yyyy] and subsequently reviewed by the TADAT Secretariat.
-The report is structured around the TADAT framework of nine POAs and 28 high level indicators critical to tax administration performance that is linked to the POAs.
-Forty-seven measurement dimensions are taken into account in arriving at each indicator score.
+The report is structured around the TADAT framework of nine POAs and 32 high level indicators critical to tax administration performance that is linked to the POAs.
+Fifty-five measurement dimensions are taken into account in arriving at indicator scores.
 A four-point 'ABCD' scale is used to score each dimension and indicator:

 - 'A' denotes performance that meets or exceeds international good practice.
 In this regard, for TADAT purposes, a good practice is taken to be a tested and proven approach applied by a majority of leading tax administrations.
-It should be noted, however, that for a process to be considered 'good practice', it does not need to be at the very forefront or vanguard of technological and other developments.
-Given the dynamic nature of tax administration, the good practices described throughout the field guide can be expected to evolve over time as technology advances and innovative approaches are tested and gain wide acceptance. - 'B' represents sound performance (i.e. a healthy level of performance but a rung below international good practice). - 'C' means weak performance relative to international good practice. - 'D' denotes inadequate performance, and is applied when the requirements for a 'C' rating or higher are not met.
+It should be noted, however, that for a process to be considered 'good practice', it does not need to be at the forefront or vanguard of technological and other developments.
+Given the dynamic nature of tax administration, the good practices described throughout the field guide can be expected to evolve over time as technology advances and innovative approaches are tested and gain wide acceptance. - 'B' represents sound performance (i.e. a healthy level of performance but a rung below international good practice). - 'C' means weak performance relative to international good practice. - 'D' denotes inadequate performance and is applied when the requirements for a 'C' rating or higher are not met.
 Furthermore, a 'D' score is given in certain situations where there is insufficient information available to assessors to determine and score the level of performance.
 For example, where a tax administration is unable to produce basic numerical data for purposes of assessing operational performance (e.g., in areas of filing, payment, and refund processing) a 'D' score is given.
 The underlying rationale is that the inability of the tax administration to provide the required data is indicative of deficiencies in its management information systems and performance monitoring practices.